Analog television: Components of a television system

 The tuner is the object which, with the aid of an antenna, isolates the television signals received over the air.
 There are two types of tuners in analog television, VHF and UHF tuners.
 The VHF tuner selects the VHF television frequency.
 This consists of a 4 MHz video bandwidth and about 100 kHz audio bandwidth.
 It then amplifies the signal and converts it to a 45.75 MHz Intermediate Frequency (IF) amplitude-modulated video and a 41.25 MHz IF frequency-modulated audio carrier.

 The IF amplifiers are centered at 44 MHz for optimal frequency transference of the audio and video carriers.
 (Note: Most of the early television sets (1939–45) used 4 stage IF amplifiers with specially designed video amplifier tubes (the type 1852/6AC7).
 In 1946 the RCA presented a new innovation in television; the RCA 630TS.
 Instead of using the 1852 octal tube, it uses the 6AG5 7-pin miniature tube.
 It still had 4 stages, but it was 1/2 the size.
 Soon all of the manufactures followed RCA and designed better IF stages.
 They developed higher amplification tubes, and lower stage counts with more amplification.
 When the tube era came to an end in the mid-70s, they had shrunk the IF stages down to 1–2 (depending on the set) and with the same amplification as the 4 stage, 1852 tube sets.)
 Like radio, television has automatic gain control (AGC).
 This controls the gain of the IF amplifier stages and the tuner.

 The video amp and output amplifier is implemented using a pentode or a power transistor.
-The filter and demodulator separates the 45.75 MHz video from the 41.25 MHz audio then it simply uses a diode to detect the video signal.
+The filter and demodulator separate the 45.75 MHz video from the 41.25 MHz audio, then it simply uses a diode to detect the video signal.
 After the video detector, the video is amplified and sent to the sync separator and then to the picture tube.

 The audio signal goes to a 4.5 MHz amplifier.
 This amplifier prepares the signal for the 4.5 MHz detector.
 It then goes through a 4.5 MHz IF transformer to the detector.
 In television, there are 2 ways of detecting FM signals.
 One way is by the ratio detector.
 This is simple but very hard to align.
 The next is a relatively simple detector.
 This is the quadrature detector.
 It was invented in 1954.
 The first tube designed for this purpose was the 6BN6 type.
 It is easy to align and simple in circuitry.
 It was such a good design that it is still being used today in the Integrated circuit form.
 After the detector, it goes to the audio amplifier.